iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="2_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 2 reviews"/>
 </p>

-> Not working all the time<br> :date: __2021-01-30 13:13:44__

-> Unfortunately after consistant use of the app for a worthy cause, the battery life on my new Samsing S10 no longer lasts day even with minimal interaction.
-Will have to purchase a new phone.<br> :date: __2021-01-24 19:30:38__

 > Needs more settings.
 1. Pause if screen is on.
 2. Max processor %.
 3. Min % battery to begin processing.
 For some reason the jobs become stuck with no processing occuring while clock continues - maybe a download issue, it doesn't retry though.
 Needs a % & time counter per job counter so we can see if it's stuck or just a long job.
-Phone also slows when it's processing, the % processor option may help with this.<br> :date: __2021-01-21 02:23:48__
+Phone also slows when it's processing, the % processor option may help with this.
+Update: now it says I've reached my monthly data limit which I can't increase.<br> :date: __2021-02-23 09:51:00__

+> You are trying to download the free ringtones for my phone but it won't let you<br> :date: __2021-02-20 06:33:56__

+> Not working all the time<br> :date: __2021-01-30 13:13:44__

+> Unfortunately after consistant use of the app for a worthy cause, the battery life on my new Samsing S10 no longer lasts day even with minimal interaction.
+Will have to purchase a new phone.<br> :date: __2021-01-24 19:30:38__

 > use this on my work phone (moto) and a tablet with no issues, vut in my Samsung S7 it causes the phone to get really hot.
 Can you develop a way to select running at half speed or even less.
 I don't like the idea of heat cycling my phone every night.<br> :date: __2021-01-10 18:06:32__